 - Never self-medicate calluses or corns.
 High heels are known to increase calluses and corns on your toes, but make sure you never attempt to medically fix these conditions on your own.
 If you do suffer from such foot ailments, it’s important to contact Dr. Schoenhaus before using any over-the-counter corn removers.
 These removers contain acid plaster that can cause nasty sores and infections.

 - Stretch your toes.
-After being camped inside your high heels for long period of times, you should take the extra time to stretch your toes to help increase blood circulation.
+After being cramped inside your high heels for a long period of time, you should take the extra time to stretch your toes to help increase blood circulation.

-Although it’s difficult to say no to wearing high heels all of the time, there are steps we can take to help reduce further injury or pain caused from wearing our coveted-fashion statements.
-If you do suffer from chronic pain, burning, or tingling in your feet you should consult your podiatrist as it could be a sign a more serious health issue.
+Although it’s difficult to say no to wearing high heels all of the time, there are steps we can take to help reduce further injury or pain caused by wearing our coveted fashion statements.
+If you do suffer from chronic pain, burning, or tingling in your feet you should consult your podiatrist as it could be a sign of a more serious health issue.